dheero/OBF.github.io/wiki/Google_Summer_of_Code_2014_Ideas.md

 implementation of SBML, and bring SBML features to other Java-based systems biology software.
 See [the SMBL website](http://sbml.org/GSoC2014) for more ideas from the SBML team.

+Students working on these projects will interact with both the BioJava and JSBML communities, which overlap.
+Most development will happen on the JSBML codebase, although BioJava is used as a supporting library for some components.

 ### Add support for Schema-based validation of SBML